naveendude15/M1_ElectricityBillCalc_Utility/1_Requirements/README.md

 Threats: Slower growth in an innovation always threat for the company in this dynamic world.

+# 4’W and 1’H

+What: Electricity bill calculator**

+Where: School, Science, domestic, industries, Technology

+When: Need for calculation.

+How: Calculates the user input as number of loads and gives the output.

 # High Level Requirements:

 |`      `**ID**|`                 `**Description**|`            `**Status**|